wgtechlabs/unthread-discord-bot/README.md

 - **Ask a Question**: Create a [new discussion](https://github.com/wgtechlabs/unthread-discord-bot/discussions/new?category=help-support) if you can't find answers to your specific issue.
 - **Documentation**: Review the [usage instructions](#%EF%B8%8F-usage) in this README for common commands and features.
 - **Known Issues**: Browse [existing issues](https://github.com/wgtechlabs/unthread-discord-bot/issues) to see if your problem has already been reported.

+### Common Troubleshooting

+**Bot not responding to commands:**

+- Ensure the bot has the required permissions in your server
+- Check if the bot is online in your Discord server
+- Verify that slash commands are deployed with `yarn deploycommand`

+**Forum channel tickets not creating:**

+- Confirm the channel IDs in `FORUM_CHANNEL_IDS` are actual forum channels (not text channels)
+- Enable Debug Mode (`DEBUG_MODE=true`) to see detailed logs
+- Check bot permissions in the specific forum channels

+**Webhook issues:**

+- Verify the webhook URL is accessible from the internet
+- Check that the `UNTHREAD_WEBHOOK_SECRET` matches your Unthread configuration
+- Ensure the Express server is running on the correct port

+**Redis connection problems:**

+- Verify your `REDIS_URL` is correctly formatted
+- Test Redis connectivity independently
+- Redis is optional for basic functionality but recommended for production

 ### Reporting Issues